 Here are three more examples of simple tables from three separate resumes that are ATS compatible.
 I’ve left the gridlines on so you can see how they are constructed.

-For more information about using tables in resumes that need to be ATS compatible, I encourage you to watch this video.
+For more information about using tables in resumes that need to be ATS compatible, I encourage you to watch the following video.
 I go into even more depth than in this article and show many other examples.

 While this is a complex topic and you need to know what is acceptable and what isn’t, I hope I’ve dispelled the myth that tables can never be used in ATS-friendly resumes.

-The bottom line is that as long as you use very simple tables and give some thought to which order the cells will be read, you can feel confident that those tables will not negatively impact the ATS compatibility of the resume.
+The bottom line is that as long as you use very simple tables and consider the order in which the cells will be read, you can feel confident that those tables will not negatively impact the resume’s ATS compatibility.

 But even better: When you use Distinctive Resume Templates, you can be confident that the resumes you create are ATS friendly (there are a few exceptions, but I always explain these so you can choose a different template if you wish).
 All the hard work has been done for you.